jaredly/j3/Roadmap.md

+## Thinking a lot about errors

+FOR extra CST nodes that don't fit ... like non-ids as a record key or some non-array nonsense in a function second position

+## Ok

 - [x] come up with a syntax that can handle things
 - [x] make a tight grammar (text -> CST)
 - [x] see if it can handle glsl? hmm yeah I think so